Bandock/hyper_bandchip/docs/HyperCHIP-64_Specification.md

 # HyperCHIP-64 Extension

-This extension builds upon the foundations of CHIP-8 and SuperCHIP (V1.0/V1.1).
-It also has some support for instructions from CHIP-8E and XO-CHIP by John Earnest.
+This extension builds upon the foundations of CHIP-8, SuperCHIP (V1.0/V1.1), and XO-CHIP (By John Earnest).
+It also has some support for instructions from CHIP-8E.

 Main purpose behind this extension is to not only enable full access to the 16-bit memory range, but also grant capabilities reminiscent to early computers and consoles of the 1980s (compared to the 1970s found when CHIP-8 first existed).
-That includes the ability to utilize 4KB of external storage (mimicking battery-backed storage on game cartridges; support which is dependent on the interpreter that implements it) for each program and 4 working programmable sound generators (nearly equivalent to the Commodore
+That includes the ability to utilize 4KB of external storage (mimicking battery-backed storage on game cartridges; support which is dependent on the interpreter that implements it) for each program.
+It will also have the ability to utilize XO-CHIP's sample-based audio, but upgraded to utilize two channels (Stereo).
-64's SID).

 Technical Specifications:
-- Standard CPU Clock:  1,800 cycles per second
+- Standard CPU Clock:  Maxed at 120k cycles per second (Variable)
 - Endianness:  Big (Same as the original CHIP-8)
 - RAM:  64KB (First 512 bytes still reserved)